 Finding the right contractor can be a massive roadblock on the way to a successful project.
-While there are plenty of contractors and subs willing to take a contract, they’re not always the most reliable or qualified for the job.
+While there are plenty of contractors and subcontractors willing to take a contract, they’re not always the most reliable or qualified for the job.
 Luckily, there are some signs of a bad contractor that you can look out for in order to avoid an issue.

 There are many ways that working with a bad contractor can make your life a nightmare.
 Their mistakes can cost far more than the contract’s value in the end — with your bank account and sanity writing the checks.
 Here are some of the most common red flags to look out for.